digitalepidemiologylab/covid-twitter-bert/README.md

 <img align="right" width="350px" src="images/COVID-Twitter-BERT-medium.png">

 COVID-Twitter-BERT (CT-BERT) is a transformer-based model pretrained on a large corpus of Twitter messages on the topic of COVID-19.
+The model is trained on 22.5M tweets (633M tokens).

 When used on domain specific datasets our evaluation shows that this model will get a marginal performance increase of 10–30% compared to the standard BERT-Large-model.
 Most improvements are shown on COVID-19 related and on Twitter-like messages.

 This repository contains all code and references to models and datasets used in [our paper](https://arxiv.org/pdf/2005.07503.pdf) as well as notebooks to finetune CT-BERT on your own datasets.
 If you end up using our work, please cite it:
 ```